What The Border Terrier Isn’t

 On and on it goes.
 Well, that’s officialdom for you.
 It’s well-intentioned, but should we accept it?
 I don’t.
 First-time Border Terrier owners are influenced by the above advice which is found, well, just about everywhere.
 They conclude that not maintaining a show-style coat spoils the look of a Border Terrier—the “true look”.
 But who can authoritatively define what the proper look should be?
 What in fact is “a true Border Terrier coat texture and look”?

 If you want a Border Terrier as a pet only you would do well to question this well-publicised high-hat opinion.
 Dogged radical that you are, you may well wonder what will happen if you let your dog’s coat grow naturally and trim it now and then with the help of an electrical appliance.
 Will your dog die?
 Will the sun go out?
-As I update this page (November 2016), my dog is well into his seventh year and he’s never been “stripped”—nor will he be.
+As I update this page (February 2020), my dog is well into his eleventh year and he’s never been “stripped”—nor will he be.

 As a responsible, caring owner you will want to know why regular brushing and trimming won’t be enough for your dog.
 I’ve looked conscientiously for legitimate reasons in books and online, but I have to say that I wasn’t exactly overwhelmed by persuasive arguments.

 The best reason I can come up with, as suggested above, is a lot less dog hairs on the carpets—and there’s a lot of my dog’s hair on my carpets.
 But an energetic daily brushing helps.